kfish/dreambuggy/README.md

 ## Build Locally

-This package depends on kfish/elm-gamepad and kfish/dynamic, which contain experimental Native code.
-They are not yet whiteliested for inclusion in the Elm package archive.
+This package depends on here4/here4, which uses experimental Native code and is not yet whiteliested for inclusion in the Elm package archive.
 You will need to use an unofficial installer like [elm-install](https://github.com/gdotdesign/elm-github-install)